ScilifelabDataCentre/open-science-checklists/open_software_checklist.md

 - [ ] **Define Governance for Long-Term Maintenance:** Outline roles, responsibilities, and decision-making processes for sustaining your software project over time.

 - [ ] **Use Issue Tracking & Discussions:** Enable GitHub Issues, forums, or mailing lists to gather community feedback and improve software.
+Consider building a backlog with clearly identified “Starter Issues” to help new contributors find small, manageable issues to start on.

 > For further reading on best practices in open-source software, see The Turing Way.
 For a self-assessment tool, refer to fair-software.nl’s [Self-assessment for FAIR research software](https://fairsoftwarechecklist.net/v0.2/) interactive checklists.

 <!-- CHECK ABOVE FAIR SOFTWARE LINK THING -->